-Although many patients do not immediately link their symptoms with gum disease, other patients report concerns with bleeding gums, drifting or loose teeth, a lack of mouth freshness or discomfort when eating, all of which are associated with periodontitis.
+Many patients do not immediately link their symptoms with gum disease.
+Other patients report concerns with bleeding gums, loose teeth, a lack of mouth freshness or discomfort when eating, all of which are associated with periodontitis.
 Early diagnosis is important for periodontitis in order both to simplify treatment and improve prognosis.

 Aggressive periodontal disease

 Aggressive periodontal disease is much less common than chronic periodontitis and generally affects younger patients.
-This form of periodontal disease can be split into two categories; localised aggressive periodontal disease and generalised aggressive periodontal disease.
+Periodontal disease can be split into two categories, localised aggressive periodontal disease and generalised aggressive periodontal disease.
 The progression of this form of the disease is much more rapid and patients often display a different pattern of bone loss compared to this suffering from chronic periodontitis.
-Treatment for aggressive periodontal disease largely involves early mechanical therapy from dentists and the use of antibiotics.
-Whilst excellent oral hygiene can treat and stop the progression of chronic periodontitis, given the nature of aggressive periodontitis, more invasive treatment is required to halt the progression of the disease

 Treatment for chronic periodontitis

 Treatment of chronic periodontitis is highly successful in keeping teeth and improving both comfort and confidence.
-Non-surgical therapy is the foundation of periodontal care and this can also be successful when the disease is thought to be unresponsive or refractory.
-Effective self-care oral hygiene is the main key in combatting this disease.
-In addition, meticulous instrumentation of the root surface (deep scaling or root planing) will lead to substantial improvements in periodontal health.
-Depending on the severity and degree of bony involvement, effective self-care oral hygiene may minimise or eliminate the need for surgical intervention.
+Non-surgical therapy is the foundation of periodontal care and can also be successful when the disease is thought to be unresponsive.

 Several risk factors have well established associations with both periodontal and systemic diseases, such as diabetes, smoking, stress, immunodeficiency, medications, obesity, hormones and nutrition.
 For optimal treatment results, systemic risk factors must be modified or eliminated.
 Some are under the patient’s control (including smoking, stress, obesity and nutrition), and may, therefore, require lifestyle changes to achieve significant modification.